mattbdean/JRAW/README.md

 The subproject [`endpoints`](https://github.com/thatJavaNerd/JRAW/tree/master/endpoints) uses annotations and the Reflections library to find methods that implement different API endpoints and then compile them into `ENDPOINTS.md`.
 Running `./gradlew endpoints:update` will run the [`EndpointAnalysis`](https://github.com/thatJavaNerd/JRAW/blob/master/endpoints/src/main/java/net/dean/jraw/endpoints/EndpointAnalysis.java) class, which will in turn generate the endpoints markdown file.

 ##Contributing
+Before contributing, it is recommended that you have a decent knowledge of how the Reddit API works.

+Some references:
+ - [reddit/reddit's 'API' wiki page](https://github.com/reddit/reddit/wiki/API): Quick overview of the API and its rules
+ - [reddit/reddit's 'JSON' wiki page](https://github.com/reddit/reddit/wiki/JSON): Shows the data structure of the objects returned by the API
+ - And of course, don't forget the [official Reddit API documentation](https://www.reddit.com/dev/api)

 Want to contribute?
 Follow these steps:

 1. Fork the repository